ropensci/textreuse/README.md

 --------

 There are three main approaches that one may take when using this
-package: pairwise comparions, minhashing/locality sensitive hashing, and extracting matching passages through text alignment.
+package: pairwise comparisons, minhashing/locality sensitive hashing, and extracting matching passages through text alignment.

 See the [introductory
 vignette](https://cran.r-project.org/package=textreuse/vignettes/textreuse-introduction.html)